mobilemind/SimpleTweetViewer/README.md

     d.
 [X] User should be taken back to home timeline with new tweet visible
     e. [ ] __OPTIONAL__: User can see a counter with total number of characters left for tweet

+#### Week 5
+1. [X] User can switch between Timeline and Mention views using tabs.
+    a.
+[X] User can view their home timeline tweets.
+    b.
+[X] User can view the recent mentions of their username.
+    c.
+[X] User can scroll to bottom of either of these lists and new tweets will load ("infinite scroll")
+    d.
+[X] __OPTIONAL__: Implement this in a gingerbread-compatible approach
+2. [X] User can navigate to view their own profile.
+    a.
+[X] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+3. [X] User can click on the profile image in any tweet to see another user's profile.
+    a.
+[X] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+    b.
+[X] Profile view should include that user's timeline.
+    c. [ ] __OPTIONAL__: User can view following / followers list through the profile

 ### Optional
+#### Week 4
 5. [X] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
 6. [ ] User can open the twitter app offline and see last loaded tweets
     a. [ ] Tweets are persisted into sqlite and can be displayed from the local DB
 7. [ ] User can tap a tweet to display a "detailed" view of that tweet
 8. [ ] User can select "reply" from detail view to respond to a tweet
 9. [ ] Improve the user interface and theme the app to feel twitter branded
 10. [ ] User can see an embedded media (image) within tweet detail view
 11. [ ] Compose View activity is replaced with a modal overlay

+#### Week 5
+4. [X] When a network request goes out, user sees an indeterminate progress indicator
+5. [X] User can "reply" to any tweet on their home timeline
+    a. [ ] The user that wrote the original tweet is automatically "@" replied in compose
+6. [ ] User can click on a tweet to be taken to a "detail view" of that tweet
+    a. [ ] User can take favorite (and unfavorite) or reweet actions on a tweet
+7. [ ] Improve the user interface and theme the app to feel twitter branded
+8. [ ] User can search for tweets matching a particular query and see results
+8. [ ] __STRETCH__: User can view their direct messages (or send new ones)

 ## Walkthroughs